visit-dav/visit/docs/SphynxDocs/Intro/The_Main_Window.rst

 Using the main menu
 ~~~~~~~~~~~~~~~~~~~

-VisIt's **Main** Menu contains seven menu options that allow you to access
+VisIt_'s **Main** Menu contains five menu options that allow you to access many
-many of VisIt's most useful features.
-Each menu option displays a submenu
+of VisIt_'s most useful features.
+Each menu option displays a submenu when you
-when you click it.
-The options in the submenus perform an action such as
+click it.
+The options in the submenus perform an action such as saving an
-saving an image.
-Menu options that contain a name followed by ellipsis open
+image.
+Menu options that contain a name followed by ellipsis open another
-another VisIt window.
-Some menu options have keyboard shortcuts that activate
+VisIt_ window.
+Some menu options have keyboard shortcuts that activate windows.
-windows.
-The **File** menu contains options that deal with files and
+The **File** menu contains options that open VisIt_ windows that allow you to
-simulations.
-The **Controls** menu contains options that open VisIt windows
+open files, manage compute engines and host profiles, save images, and print
-that, for the most part, set the look and feel of VisIt's visualization
+images.
+The **Controls** menu contains options that open VisIt_ windows that,
-windows.
-The **Options** menu contains options that allow you to set the
+for the most part, set the look and feel of VisIt_'s visualization windows.
-appearance of the GUI, manage host profiles, manage VisIt plugins, set
+The colors, annotations, lighting, and view can be set through some of the
-various preferences and save VisIt's settings to a configuration file.
+options available in the **Controls** menu.
+The **Options** menu contains
-The **Windows** menu contains controls that manage visualization windows.
+options that allow you to set the appearance of the GUI, manage VisIt_
-The **PlotAtts** and **OpAtts** menus allow access for setting the attributes
+plugins, and save VisIt_'s settings to a configuration file.
+The **Windows**
-of all the plots and operators.
-The **Help** menu provides options for
+menu contains controls that manage visualization windows.
+The **Help**
-viewing online help, VisIt's copyright agreement, and release notes which
+menu provides options for viewing online help, VisIt_'s copyright agreement,
-describe the major enhancements and fixes in each new version of VisIt.
+and release notes which describe the major enhancements and fixes in each
-The options for each menu except for the plot and operator attribute menus
+new version of VisIt_.
+The options for each menu are shown in
-are shown in :numref:`Figure %s <Intro-MainMenus>` and will be described
+:numref:`Figure %s <Intro-MainMenus>` and will be described in detail later
-in detail later in this manual.
+in this manual.

 .. _Intro-MainMenus:

 .. figure:: images/Intro-MainMenus.png

-   VisIt's main menus
+   VisIt_'s main menus

-The **Main** menu and the **Plots** and **Operators** menus are merged in
+The **Main** menu and the **Plot and operator** menu are merged in the OSX
-the OSX version of VisIt because OSX applications always have all menus in
+version of VisIt_ because OSX applications always have all menus in the
-the system menu along the top of the display.
+system menu along the top of the display.

 Viewing status messages
 ~~~~~~~~~~~~~~~~~~~~~~~

-VisIt informs the user of its progress as it creates a visualization.
+VisIt_ informs the user of its progress as it creates a visualization.
 As work is completed, status messages are displayed in the bottom of the **Main Window** in the status bar.
-In addition to status messages, VisIt sometimes displays error or warning messages.
+In addition to status messages, VisIt_ sometimes displays error or warning messages.
 These messages are displayed in the **Output Window**, shown in :numref:`Figure %s <Intro-OutputIndicator>`.
 To open the **Output Window**, click the **Output Indicator** in the